Austin Gallery

 How do I make my room dark academia on a budget?

 You can get most of the way there cheaply, because the look rewards a few well-chosen objects over expensive furniture.
-Start with lighting — swap bright overhead light for one warm, low source like a green-glass banker's lamp or a few candles; this single change does the most.
+Start with lighting — swap bright overhead light for one warm, low source like a green-glass banker's lamp or grouped candles; this single change does the most.
 Add books (thrift cloth-bound and leather-look hardcovers by the armful — they're cheap secondhand).
 Bring in one or two classical busts (inexpensive resin versions look great) and a grid of vintage-style prints (botanicals, maps, anatomy).
-Layer texture with a deep-green or oxblood velvet cushion or throw.
-Finish with curios that look inherited — a brass bookend, an antique-style globe, a fountain pen and leather journal.
-Stick to the palette (dark, warm, muted), keep surfaces a little crowded but intentional, and let shadow do the work.
-Most of these pieces are under $50.
+Ground the room with a faded green or oxblood rug and layer texture with a velvet cushion or throw.
+Finish with curios that look inherited — a brass bookend, an antique-style globe, a magnifying glass, a fountain pen and leather journal.
+A whole room transforms for roughly $200–$400, and most individual pieces are under $50.

 What colors define dark academia?